revl/svn_replay/README.md

 }
 ```

-As can be seen from the example, the root configuration hash
+The only required parameter in the root configuration hash is
-consists of a single key, `SourceRepositories`, and the value of
-this key is an array of hashes, each referring to a single source
+`SourceRepositories`.
+The value of this key is an array of hashes,
-repository.
+each referring to a single source repository.

 The example above uses only one source repository and therefore
 its `SourceRepositories` array contains only one hash.
 The keys of